mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * It returns an array of active room objects which are available on the date in the url parameter.
 > * It includes the date available ends for each room (or "n/a" if a room has unlimited availability).
 ```
-// sample response from the '/api/rooms/available-list/:date' GET route
+// sample response from this route
 [
     {
         "fieldCount": 0,